smsdigital/styleguide-tokens/README.md

 ---
 ### Install package:
 ```
-npm install <path> --save
+npm install styleguide-variables --registry https://npm.fury.io/smsdigitalgmbh --save
 ```
 After the installation has finished, you should see those lines in the terminal (length-value may vary but it should always be way bigger than 0):

 ```
-    //SMS Digital: Styleguide-Variables\\
+    // SMS digital: Styleguide-Variables \\
 [+] CSS generated (length: 9758): ./styles/variables.css
 [+] SCSS generated (length: 11098): ./styles/variables.scss
 ```

-You can verify that everything went correct, by comparing your `node_modules` folder-structure with this:
+You can verify that everything worked correctly by comparing your `node_modules` folder-structure with this:
 ```
 node_modules/
 -- convert